pmarsceill/this-modern-web/content/blog/2022-02-08-looking-for-my-next-job.md

 1. Equity / Salary compensation

    > When considering a move from a big tech company ➡️ startup, getting paid usually also means taking on more risk.
-Typically early stage companies offer less cash salary than and more equity (and growth potential).
+Typically early stage companies offer less cash salary than and more potential for equity growth.
 My financial situation allowed me to take a bit of a salary decrease, in exchange for more upside on my equity.
+Startup equity is hardly a sure thing, but I wasn't going to take a position at a company that I didn't have confidence in.

 1. Management structure

    > Another hard requirement that I had was that I had to, for now, report directly to a founder.
 This was a forcing function for me not to step into a company that was top-heavy with management, too large, or too process heavy.
+I fully expected that this wouldn't be a forever thing, but a near-term thing that would allow me to help scale the design org and eventually hire my own boss.

 1. Tech stack / tooling